harrymkt/hguinav/README.md

 - Multilingual support with i18n; Hugo supports built-in advance multilingual feature, this theme only adds templates for it.
 - YAML based.
 - Customizable extrahead, extrafooter, head, header, footer, with partials, and extrahead, with blocks.
-- Documentation Site; build accessible [documentation sites](https://harrymkt.github.io/hguinav/docs/documentation) by using built-in template specifically designed for documentation.
+- Customizable Documentation Site; build accessible [documentation sites](https://harrymkt.github.io/hguinav/docs/documentation) by using built-in template specifically designed for documentation.
 You set the layout of the section you want to document as well as in each page of that related document.
 - [Content variables](https://harrymkt.github.io/hguinav/docs/writing) during build, such as `%title%`.
 - Sort pages by the way you like and for specific sections, which is by default not supported.
 This uses the [sort](https://harrymkt.github.io/hguinav/docs/partials/sort) partial.
 - Define per-section pagination size.